numToStr/vim-beginnings/slides.md

 - To be fast and more efficient
 - To edit text on a remote server
 - If you hate your mouse
-- Want to flex your vim magic
-- And don't want your pc to be a heater
+- And don't want your PC to be a heater

 **Myself**: I am using Neovim for >3.5 years after trying and failing multiple times.